 Fennel is a popular perennial herb that is commonly used in cooking, but few people are aware of just how important this plant is to the lifecycle of swallowtail butterflies.
 Fennel is a host plant to Eastern black swallowtails and anise swallowtails, providing both nectar and a safe place for females to lay their eggs.
 This herb grows tall feathery blue-green plumes and fronds crowned by small yellow flowers.
 These delicate flowers attract a variety of beneficial insects, including ladybugs and lacewings.

-If you couldn’t already tell by the name, the butterfly bush attracts many species of butterflies, including Monarchs, with its spikes of small tubular flowers.
+If you couldn’t already tell by the name, the butterfly bush attracts many species of butterflies, including swallowtails and monarchs, with its spikes of small tubular flowers.
 This attractive plant, which blooms in vibrant deep reds and purples, does come with its share of downsides.
-Some varieties of the fast-growing butterfly bush are considered invasive in many regions of the U.S., and have the potential to push out beneficial native plants and their pollinators.
+Some varieties of the fast-growing butterfly bush are considered invasive in many regions of the U.S. and have the potential to push out beneficial native plants and their pollinators.

-Although these hardy, low-maintenance plants provide nectar to adult butterflies, they do not support caterpillars and cannot be considered a butterfly “host” plant.
+Although these hardy, low-maintenance plants provide nectar to adult butterflies, they do not support caterpillars and are not considered host plants.
 If you are considering planting a butterfly bush, be sure to keep it contained in your yard and add native host plants such as milkweed, aster, and dill.

 Plants That Attract Painted Lady Butterflies

-For a simple stress-free way of creating a garden that will attract these delicate North-American butterflies (as well as others), try sprinkling this painted lady nectar seed collection from American Meadows.
-This seed mix includes Hollyhock, Liatris, Joe-Pye Weed, Ironweed and New England Aster.
+For a simple and stress-free way of creating a garden that will attract these delicate North-American butterflies (as well as others), try sprinkling this painted lady nectar seed collection from American Meadows.
+This seed mix includes Hollyhock, Liatris, Joe-Pye Weed, Ironweed, and New England Aster.

 - Tickseed sunflower